GHOST-Aram/mongoose-models-with-types/README.md

 }
 ```

-The `long_name` property will hold a concatenation of the vehicle makes, model and year-sold.
+The `long_name` property will hold a concatenation of the vehicle make, model and year-sold.

 In the next step, we add this interface to the `Model` and `Schema` types.